Mike Stud: Duke

 Seander attended Duke University in Durham, North Carolina, to play baseball for the Blue Devils.
-While at Duke, he was teammates with current New York Yankees pitcher Marcus Stroman, who would later appear on the remix of the title track of Seander's 2016 album These Days.
+While at Duke, he was teammates with pitcher Marcus Stroman, who would later appear on the remix of the title track of Seander's 2016 album These Days.
 In 2007, Seander saved nine games in 28 appearances and earned a 1.61 ERA (lowest in Duke University baseball history).
 Those nine saves were the fifth highest total in school history and was good for fourth best in the ACC that season.
 At season's end, Seander was named to the Louisville Slugger and Rivals.com Freshman All-American teams.
 The Rhode Island native also spent a summer in 2007 as the closer for the Newport Gulls in the NECBL.
 In 2008, Seander pitched in just three games due to elbow tendinitis and went 2–0 with a 4.05 ERA in 6 2/3 innings pitched.
 The injury would later require Tommy John surgery.
 In the summer, he pitched for the Wareham Gatemen of the Cape Cod League.
 After missing the entire 2009 season recovering from the surgery, Seander appeared on the ACC Academic Honor Roll for the second year.
 In 2010, he appeared in nine games for the Blue Devils, striking out nine in 82/3 innings pitched.